pstlab/sir_telepresence/cloud/README.md

 [{"id":42, "predicate":"goto", "parameters":[{"room":"r0"}, {"start": 15}, {"end": 30}]}]
 ```

-These commands will hence be published be the planner on the MQTT topic:
+These commands will hence be published by the planner on the MQTT topic:

 ```
 <house-id>/<device-id>/planner/out